 - Chemical burns, usually in the engine room and galley

 - Dock and pier accidents such as crane accidents, electrocution, and fire

 - Accidents caused by unseaworthiness such as a defective ladder that causes a fall or a burn from a leaking fuel pipe

 - Toxic chemical exposure

 Have you been injured in a maritime accident?
-Contact William G. Kolodner, P.A. today to speak with a maritime accident lawyer in Baltimore to review your case.
+Contact WGK Personal Injury Lawyers today to speak with a maritime accident lawyer in Baltimore to review your case.
 We will help you determine which maritime laws are applicable and file your claim for the benefits you deserve.